ibm-cloud-docs/databases-for-elasticsearch/elser-tutorial.md

 {: #elser-embeddings-elasticsearch-create-index}
 {: step}

 The ELSER model needs to be installed and started before you can use it.
-First install it by typing:
+Install it with a command like:

 ```sh
 curl -kX PUT "$ES/_ml/trained_models/.elser_model_1?pretty" -H 'Content-Type: application/json' -d'